Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/interface-tweaks.md

 On default Windows, File Explorer determines the type of folder based on its content and applies a respective template.
 For example, a folder containing primarily videos will get the "Icons" view type.

 On Atlas, it is disabled by default due to responsiveness issues experienced by some users when navigating through File Explorer.
-You can re-enable this feature by running `Enable Automatic Folder Discovery.reg`, going up a directory and using the 'Restart Explorer' shortcut.
+You can re-enable this feature by running `Enable Automatic Folder Discovery.reg`, going up a directory and running `Restart Explorer.cmd`.

 ### Compact View